ankit145/Python-project/README.md

 # Python-project
-This is just a basic Project for better understanding of python language Basic calculator
+This is just a basic calculator Project for better understanding of python language.